HenrySaya/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This is a script that lists all local variables and environment variables, and functions.

 ## 6-create_local_variable
+In this script I created a new variable.

+## 7-create_global_variable
-In this script I created a new variable
+In this script I created a global variable